lsst/pipelines_lsst_io/install/demo.rst

 ######################################################
-Testing the Science Pipelines Installation with a Demo
+Testing the Science Pipelines installation with a demo
 ######################################################

 This demo will allow you to quickly test your LSST Science Pipelines installation, :doc:`regardless of your installation method <index>`.